Average Revenue per User

 Practical considerations:

-Include only paying users: Exclude free trial users, free accounts, or inactive accounts.
-Only count active, revenue-generating users in the denominator.
+Include only active users: Exclude free trial users, free accounts, or inactive accounts.
+Only count active users in the denominator.
+Don't include deactivated or deleted account users.

 Revenue scope: Count recurring subscription or usage-based revenue that is recognized during the period; exclude one-time setup fees, refunds, or non-recurring charges.